Please keep dogs on leads and always follow the Countryside Code. Respect, Protect, Enjoy your local green spaces.

 Greno Woods is an ancient woodland, rich in wildlife and full of historic interest.
 Covering 169 hectares, it is one of our largest reserves and offers excellent opportunities for wildlife watching, exploration and recreation.

-The woods contains some of the county’s most vulnerable habitats, including mature oak woodland and heathland.
+The woods contain some of the county’s most vulnerable habitats, including mature oak woodland and heathland.
 Walk along the Trans-Pennine Trail in spring and revel in woodland wildflowers including bluebells, honeysuckle and common cow-wheat.
-Take a similar walk in summer and enjoy the ripe blackberries and billberries, whilst autumn reveals a profusion of fungi.
+Take a similar walk in summer and enjoy the ripe blackberries and bilberries, whilst autumn reveals a profusion of fungi.
 Birdwatchers will be kept busy through all seasons.

 For those wishing to get off the beaten track, the reserve offers a number of orienteering courses.
 Families are invited to visit our den building area, find our geocache, or try our Greno Explorer challenge.

 Lying on the northern fringe of Sheffield, Greno Woods, together with the adjacent Wharncliffe and Wheata Woods, forms an attractive matrix of woodland, heathland and ancient field systems.
 Taken together, they cover an area of 700 hectares, making them the largest area of woodland with high biodiversity value in Yorkshire.
 Small wonder then, that so many wild animals and plants are found here.